eventbrite/css/markup/accessibility/README.md

 ### Zoom

- You should be able to zoom in on the page to 200% and still be able to read content
+ - You should be able to zoom in on the page to 200% and still be able to read content

 ### Keyboard

- -You should be able to do everything on the page by using only your keyboard -You should always be able to see what element is focused with a visual differentiator
+ - You should be able to do everything on the page by using only your keyboard
+ - You should always be able to see what element is focused with a visual differentiator

 ### Title

- Every page must have a descriptive title explaining the page contents
+ - Every page must have a descriptive title explaining the page contents

 ### Links

- -All links must have descriptive content inside explaining what it is linking to.
+ - All links must have descriptive content inside explaining what it is linking to.
 With our site this means to be careful of links that are icons, or that say things like "more".
- -(Users often navigate webpages by looking at only the links and not surrounding content)
+(Users often navigate webpages by looking at only the links and not surrounding content)

 ### Inputs